 Bills in the process of parliamentary review that have not received royal assent will also be terminated.

-Once the new session resumes, in the current case of late March, the government will need to re-introduce whatever pieces of legislation it seeks to pass.
+Once the new session begins, in the current case of late March, the government will need to re-introduce whatever pieces of legislation it seeks to pass.
 A bill can be re-introduced at the same review stage as the previous session with the unanimous consent of the House of Commons.

-Private members’ bills are not equally affected by prorogation and can continue from session to session.
+Private member’s bills are not equally affected by prorogation and can continue from session to session.

 Along with bills being killed, committees also cease to exist and their respective orders lapse.
 The only committee that maintains its current membership is the Standing Committee on Procedure and House Affairs.